 IPCC says when outflow is proportional to level (the Physics Model hypothesis) then adjustment time equals turnover time.
 IPCC claims:

 In simple cases, where the global removal of the compound is directly proportional to the total mass of the reservoir, the adjustment time equals the turnover time: Ta = Tt.

 The Physics Model’s replication of the 14C data shows the 14CO2 outflow is proportional to level.
-Therefore, by IPCC’s own definition, adjustment time equals residence time.
+Therefore, by IPCC’s own definition, adjustment time equals e-time equals residence time.

 In more complicated cases, where several reservoirs are involved or where the removal is not proportional to the total mass, the equality T = Ta no longer holds.

 Carbon dioxide is an extreme example.
 Its turnover time is only about 4 years because of the rapid exchange between atmosphere and the ocean and terrestrial biota.

 Although an approximate value of 100 years may be given for the adjustment time of CO2 in the atmosphere, the actual adjustment is faster initially and slower later on.

 IPCC agrees 12CO2 turnover time (e-time) is about 4 years.
 IPCC claims adjustment time is “fast initially and slower later on” which is why its Bern model cannot replicate the 14C data in Figure 4.

 The 14C data (Figures 3 and 4) is the upper bound for CO2 e-time.
 The e-time for 14CO2 is 16.5 years, not hundreds of years.